open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 injectors and extractors.
 The resulting composite `Propagator` will invoke the `Propagator`s, `Injector`s, or `Extractor`s, in the order they were specified.

-Each composite `Propagator` will implement a specific `Propagator` type, such as `HttpTextPropagator`, as different `Propagator` types will likely operate on different data types.
+Each composite `Propagator` will implement a specific `Propagator` type, such as `TextPropagator`, as different `Propagator` types will likely operate on different data types.

 There MUST be functions to accomplish the following operations.